motm-therapy/website/docs/services.md

 ### Another

-(placeholder) description of other methodology goes here
+(placeholder) description of another methodology goes here

 ## By Disorder